Raghav2128/PWN-Gang/README.md

 - 🔑 **ASU-Only Authentication** – Register with your `@asu.edu` email.
 - 🧑‍⚕️ **Personal Profiles** – Store dorm info, allergies, and medical conditions.
-- 💊 **Medicine Inventory** – Add medicines you own (with expiration dates).
+- 💊 **Medicine Inventory** – Add medicines you own and keep track of them.
-- 📩 **Request System** – Ask for medicines anonymously or publicly within your dorm.
+- 📩 **Request System** – Ask for medicines anonymously within your dorm.
-- 🏠 **Dorm Community Support** – Browse and respond to requests in your residence hall.
+- 🏠 **Dorm Community Support** – Create and respond to requests in your residence hall.
 - 🔐 **Secure Login** – JWT-powered authentication for safe access.

 ---